Six Figure Mentors

 This means they get you locked down into what they want you to use and market so they can profit from everything you do.

-For example, you can only use the AWeber auto-responder software with their prefab messages, rendering anything else you might have useless.
+For example, you can only use the AWeber auto-responder software with its prefab messages, rendering anything else you might have useless.

 Many complaints against Six Figure Mentors regard the fact that they fail to provide some of the components they promised when you join at the basic level unless you upgrade to their $2,000 plan.